An Illustration of the Poseidon Low Cost Water Bottle Filter Unit that Fits Any Standard PET Water Bottle

 Photo of SLINTEC researchers collecting water samples from the wells, using the Poseidon filter unit, at a local community in Girandurukotte, Sri Lanka

-Led by Dr. Rangika De Silva from SLINTEC, an alumna of Monash University Malaysia, Poseidon underwent testing in Sri Lanka.
+From 2017 to 2019, Dr. Rangika De Silva from SLINTEC, an alumnus of Monash University Malaysia, conducted several tests using prototypes of the Poseidon filtration unit in Sri Lanka.
 These trials occurred in the polluted waters of the country, chosen due to the presence of factories and industries that potentially release heavy metals into the environment.
 The primary research focus is centered in Malaysia and Sri Lanka.

 To reach out to the wider public in Sri Lanka, to create the awareness of the important of clean drinking water and what the team is trying to achieve, two video clips have been created which can viewed from Youtube: